tencent cloud

 Installation Package

-The installation package is a deliverable for automatic deployment submitted by partners that complies with CloudApp standards, integrating cloud resource orchestration, installation parameters, and output declarations, etc.
+The installation package is an automated deployment artifact submitted by partners that meets Marketplace standards, integrating cloud resource orchestration, installation parameters, and output declarations.

 Creating an Installation Package